the-hushed-cobras/Sportscard-Project/README.md

+# Project name: Sportscard

-NAME: The Hushed Cobras
+## Team name: The Hushed Cobras

+## Team leader: Alek Hristov

+## Team Members

-TEAM LEADER: Alek Hristov
+* Alek Hristov

-TEAM MEMBERS: Alek Hristov, Viacheslav Moshkin, Aleks Peneva
+* Aleks Peneva
+* Viacheslav Moshkin

-TARGET: Creating a console application that manages a database for the use of Sportcards and provides statistics for that
+## TARGET: Creating a console application that manages a database for the use of Sportcards and provides statistics for that

-FEATURES:
+## FEATURES:

 | Name of Feature               | Feature Owner | Estimated time | Actual time | Estimated unit test time | Actual unit test time |
 | ----------------------------- | ------------- | :------------: | :---------: | :----------------------: | :-------------------: |